 the book as "important," a new step in "the noble goal of tearing down animosity between Islam and America," and concluded that "Majid’s message is critical in today’s political climate, and this work is a worthwhile contribution to an ongoing dialogue."
 In late February 2012, Booklist concluded its review of the book by saying: "Forthright and fair, Majid’s analysis will not satisfy everyone.
 But that’s exactly the point."
 As Majid says in the book: “Conversations humanize us; unyielding certitudes turn us into warring tribes and killing machines.”
 A paperback edition, with a new preface, came out in the summer of 2015.

-Professor Majid has lectured and given keynote addresses at major universities and cultural institutions in the United States and around the world; he also contributed opinion pieces to the Chronicle of Higher Education and the Washington Post.
+Professor Majid has lectured and given keynote addresses at major universities and cultural institutions in the United States and around the world; he also contributed opinion pieces to the Chronicle of Higher Education, the Washington Post and national and international media outlets.
 Several of his articles have been reprinted in different publications.

 Anouar Majid is a novelist, the author of Si Yussef (1992, 2005), which continues to get critical attention and was the subject of a roundtable conversation at Yale University in March 2013.
 In late 2003, Majid co-founded and started editing Tingis, the first Moroccan-American magazine of ideas and culture.
 The magazine has been featured in the Portland Press Herald, the Boston Globe and other U.S. and Moroccan media outlets.
 He also hosts a related blog titled Tingitana.